-A project team at the Texas A&M College of Veterinary Medicine & Biomedical Science (CVMBS) are interested in sampling pets (dogs and cats only) and people that live in homes with confirmed human COVID-19 cases in Brazos County and surrounding areas to learn more about animal exposure and transmission pathways, with the ultimate goal of protecting human and animal health.
+A project team at the Texas A&M School of Veterinary Medicine & Biomedical Sciences (VMBS) was interested in sampling pets (dogs and cats only) and people that live in homes with confirmed human COVID-19 cases in Brazos County and surrounding areas to learn more about animal exposure and transmission pathways, with the ultimate goal of protecting human and animal health.

 Thank you for helping us learn more about the ecology of the SARS-CoV-2 virus.

 Sarah A. Hamer, PhD, DVM, DACVPM (Epi) | Principal Investigator (PI)